BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 ![](imgs/2_miniforge_install_4.png)

 In the next step we recommend to additionally tick `Add Miniforge3 to my Path`.
-If you don’t add it to the [Path](https://janelbrandon.medium.com/understanding-the-path-variable-6eae0936e976), Conda and Mamba would not work from any Terminal Window.
+If you don’t add it to the [Path](https://janelbrandon.medium.com/understanding-the-path-variable-6eae0936e976), Conda would not work from any Terminal Window.
 Click `Install`

 ![](imgs/2_miniforge_install_5.png)